-Step one: The grievant must submit a written statement of the grievance to the step one administrator (the director or department head/chair; for A/P faculty in Extension, the district director) and to the Administrative and Professional Faculty Senate Vice President chair of the Commission on Administrative and Professional Faculty Affairs (CAPFwithin 30 calendar days of the date identified, or the grievant should have known, of the event or action that is the basis for the grievance.
-If appropriate, the step one administrator will provide a copy of the grievance to the supervisor of the grievant.
+Step one: The grievant must submit a written statement of the grievance to the step one administrator (the department head, chair, school director, or appropriate supervisor/director; for A/P faculty in Virginia Cooperative Extension, the district director or appropriate step one administrator) and te-the Administrative and Professional Faculty Senate Vice President within 30 calendar days of the date identified, or the grievant should have known, of the event or action that is the basis for the grievance.
+If appropriate, the step one administrator will provide a copy of the grievance to the supervisor of the grievant supervisor.

-Grievability Panel: The Administrative and Professional Faculty Senate Vice President-chair of CAPFA, Faculty Handbook 2021 - 2022 within five ten weekdays of receiving a copy of the grievance form, will convene a grievability panel.
-The panel consists of the Administrative and Professional Faculty Senate Vice President chair of CAPFA and, two A/P faculty members from CAPFA senators.
+Grievability Panel: The Administrative and Professional Faculty Senate Vice President, within ten weekdays of receiving a copy of the grievance form, will convene a grievability panel.
+The panel consists of mprises the Administrative and Professional Faculty Senate Vice President and two A/P faculty senators.
 The panel meets to deliberate and determine the admissibility of the matter to the grievance process.
-(See chapter seven, "Valid Issues for Grievance.")
-A written report summarizing the deliberation and documenting the ruling of the grievability panel will be provided to all parties.
+(See "Valid Issues for Grievance" in this chapter) A written report summarizing the deliberation and documenting the ruling of the grievability panel will be provided to all parties.
 The decision of the grievability panel is final.
-If the issue is deemed grievable by the panel, the step one administrator provides a written response to the grievant within five weekdays of receiving the CAPFA grievability panel's written response.
-The step one administrator's written response should cite reasons for action taken or not taken.
-If the written response of the director or department head/chair is satisfactory to the grievant, that ends the matter.
+If the issue is deemed grievable by the panel, the step one administrator provides a written response to the grievant within five weekdays of receiving the grievability panel's written response.
+Step one, the administrator's written response, should cite reasons for action taken or not taken.
+If the written response of the department head, chair, school director, or appropriate supervisor/director is satisfactory to the grievant, that ends the matter.